fredjk-gh/ObservatoryPlugins/README.md

 ## Stat Tracker

+### Release notes: 0.23.62.319-beta

+By request: Added an option to disable personal best tracking.
+After enabling the setting, run a read-all.

+And a bug-fix to the visited galactic regions record.

 ### Release notes: 0.23.59.549-beta

 Major update/overhaul.
 Be sure to check settings to enable new records, fetch new record files from edastro.com and finally do a read-all after installing this update!